-- Principle 1: Each organisational interoperability attribute differentiates between at least two maturity levels; - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific organisational interoperability attribute; - Principle 3: When a digital public service does not yet reach the maximum level for a specific organisational interoperability attribute, a recommendation is given to make the step towards the next organisational interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for an organisational interoperability attribute, no recommendation is given; - Principle 5: When the maturity improvement is not based on specific organisational interoperability characteristics per level, a sliding scale (e.g. from less to more) is used.
+- Principle 1: Each organisational interoperability item includes 5 options, each one of them corresponding to one of the 5 interoperability levels; - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific organisational interoperability item; - Principle 3: When a digital public service does not yet reach the maximum level for a specific organisational interoperability item, a recommendation is given to make the step towards the next organisational interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for an organisational interoperability item, no recommendation is given9; - Principle 5: When the maturity improvement is not based on specific organisational interoperability characteristics per level, a sliding scale (e.g. from less to more) is used.
 In this scenario, a generic recommendation (not maturity level specific) is given to improve the maturity further along the sliding scale.